 If we depend on a crate such as

 $CARGO_HOME we would actually cache the sources twice, the

 That can unnecessarily slow down the build as downloading, extracting, recompressing and reuploading the cache to the CI servers can take some time.

-It should be sufficient to only cache the following directories across builds:
+It should be sufficient to cache the following files and directories across builds:

 cargo vendor subcommand.